The Jewish Sabbath

-The Didache, an old document which gives teaching on such things as baptism and the Lord’s supper says, “And on the Lord’s day of the Lord (sic) [not on the Jewish Sabbath] come together and break bread and give thanks ...”
-End Note 5
+The Didache, an old document (c .
+200 AD) which gives teaching on such things as baptism and the Lord’s supper says, “And on the Lord’s day of the Lord (sic) [not on the Jewish Sabbath] come together and break bread and give thanks ...”

-The editor of A New Eusebius, after quoting Justin, a Christian apologist (c.100-165) on how Christians conducted their worship states, “Justin goes on to describe the weekly Eucharist held each Sunday”.
-End Note 6
+The editor of A New Eusebius, after quoting Justin Martyr, a Christian apologist (c.100-165) on how Christians conducted their worship states, “Justin goes on to describe the weekly Eucharist held each Sunday”.

 Keeping the Sabbath is not an end in itself, it actually points to something; the heavenly rest.

-The Sabbath points to a rest which is far greater than the rest that any man can give to another.
+The Sabbath points to a rest which is far greater than any man can give.
 It points to that great rest provided by God; a heavenly rest.
 The Bible says of that rest, “Therefore, since the promise of entering his rest still stands, let us be careful that none of you be found to have fallen short of it.
 For we also have had the gospel preached to us, just as they did; but the message they heard was of no value to them, because those who heard did not combine it with faith.”
 (Hebrews 4:1-2).

 “God’s Covenant With Abraham” Understanding this covenant will help to understand Jewish obligations regarding the Sabbath.

-The papers listed above are free downloads from the main page of www.defenceofthefaith.org web site.
+The papers listed above are free downloads from the main page of the defenceofthefaith.org web site.